loevlie/nb_search/README.md

   </p>
 </div>

 Have you ever needed to find a old Jupyter Notebook file but forgot where you put it :grimacing: ?
 Do you remember the packages you used :thinking: or maybe some of the terms you put in the markdown?
 If so then this package will be a useful tool for you!
 You can even save valuable notebooks for later use by adding TODO tags!
 This is all explained in detail below.
+For a slightly deeper explanation check out the medium article [here](https://medium.com/towards-data-science/work-faster-with-nb-search-fb381b1c88d8).

 ### High Level Description